Counter Play

 Counter Play is an Australian television drama series screening on Nine Network's 9Gem in 2018.
 Created by Chrys Phillips, the series centres around the residents of the high-end affluent town of South Point.

 Plot

-The series begins with lead protagonist Jake Spector (Tyson Martick) returning to town, years after his near fatal accident with the sole objective of revenge.
-Oblivious to Jake's true identity and devious plan his girlfriend, Faith Morgan (Mikaela Phillips) is unaware of his plan.
-Morgan's family are amongst the town's founders and her father has a powerful royal family history.
-Jake plans to terrorise both his old friends and his first love Riley Cornwall (Isabel Dilena) for what they did to him that evening after high school graduation he begins a vengeful game of "play or be played" scenarios intended to reveal everyone's lies.
+The series opens with protagonist Jake Spector (played by Tyson Martick) returning to town years after a near-fatal accident, driven solely by a desire for revenge.
+His girlfriend, Faith Morgan (portrayed by Mikaela Phillips), remains unaware of his true intentions.
+Morgan's family holds significant historical sway in the town, adding layers to the unfolding drama.
+Jake targets old friends and his former love interest, Riley Cornwall (played by Isabel Dilena), for what he perceives as betrayal after a fateful incident following their high school graduation.
+Jake initiates a series of calculated "play or be played" scenarios, intent on exposing everyone's secrets and lies.
 However, as the scenarios progress there is the increasing sign Jake may not be the only one involved with the threatening notes and is someone else infiltrating his game.